AndreBaltazar8/ablac/docs/bootstrap.md

 adapters for generated programs; they are not compiler implementations or a compiler bootstrap stage.

-LLVM, Clang, and LLD remain pinned native toolchain dependencies.
+LLVM, Clang, and the platform linker remain native toolchain dependencies.
+Linux pins them through Nix; Intel macOS uses Homebrew LLVM and the system Mach-O linker.
 Removing those hosted dependencies is a separate freestanding goal described in [full-self-hosting.md](full-self-hosting.md).